SQLLord/ASEV2withILB/README.md

 Note: It would be possible (and better) to deploy the certificate using Key Vault, but this workflow is not supported in all clouds (including sovereign clouds); for compatibility reasons, the certificate is passed as a string blob in this template.

-This was taken from Michael Hansen's Git hub repo but with the links below still working. https://github.com/hansenms/iac/tree/master/ase  I do not try and take credcit for his work.
+This was taken from Michael Hansen's Git hub repo but with the links below still working. https://github.com/hansenms/iac/tree/master/ase  I do not try and take credit for his work.
 Just needed a copy with the links working on it again.

 <a href="https://portal.azure.us/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FSQLLord%2FASEV2withILB%2Fblob%2Fmaster%2Fazuredeploy.json" target="_blank">
 <img src="https://raw.githubusercontent.com/Azure/azure-quickstart-templates/master/1-CONTRIBUTION-GUIDE/images/deploytoazuregov.png"